AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

    >
    >Each column size cannot be under 10% of the total width of the structure component.
 You cannot remove a column that is not empty.

-Once the structure is defined, you are able to add content fragments and components to your email.
+Once the structure is defined, you are able to add content fragments and components to your email.-->

 ## Adding fragments and content components {#adding-fragments-and-content-components}